madehong/Seq2Seq4ATE/README.md

 > We must thank all authors from this paper: 'Double Embeddings and CNN-based Sequence Labeling for Aspect Extraction'.
 We adopt many codes from their projects.
 Thank a lot!

 ### (7).Apology
-> I apologize to all reader that I can not get the original results in the paper for some reason.
-I fine-tune on two dataset and get new results.
+> I apologize to all readers that I can not get the original results in the paper for some reason.
+I fine-tune on two datasets and get new results.
 It is unbelievable that the new results are higher than the results reported in the paper.

 > Restaurnat: 75.14 -> 76.15
 > Laptop    : 80.31 -> 80.62